GameZyme/js-sdk/README.md

 ```

 ### .logout(callback)
-With this method you can logout the player.
+Use this method to logout the player.

 #### Example
 ```javascript